Rajaratnam's brother loses bid to dismiss insider trading charges

 U.S. District Judge Naomi Reice Buchwald in Manhattan ruled that the indictment adequately alleged the essential elements of the crimes charged.

-Buchwald agreed that four securities fraud counts were “internally inconsistent” with a conspiracy charge contained in the indictment.
+Buchwald agreed that two securities fraud counts were “internally inconsistent” with a conspiracy charge contained in the indictment.

 But she withheld ruling on whether to dismiss them in order to allow the government to decide whether to proceed on those charges.